YeeTone/A3-CS109-2023Spring/docs/Readme.md

 ![image](https://user-images.githubusercontent.com/75410443/225057754-19b03c7f-5279-44d0-b719-a59163b5d51b.png)

-When the third tetromino came, the bottom line is completely filled therefore eliminated.
+After the third tetromino came, the bottom line is completely filled therefore eliminated.
 So, the final field will be like the above picture.

 ##